qdm12/dns/README.md

 Note that [https://1.1.1.1/help](https://1.1.1.1/help) does not work as the container is not a client to Cloudflare servers but a forwarder intermediary.
 Hence https://1.1.1.1/help does not detect a direct connection to them.

+## Go API

+Some packages are exposed publicly through the [pkg](pkg) directory.

+The API is at v1.x.x but (shame on me) is not stable and subject to change without changing version.
+If you need it to be stable, please [create an issue](https://github.com/qdm12/dns/issues/new).

+For now, it is used by the [gluetun](https://github.com/qdm12/gluetun) project for its DNS over TLS usage.

 ## Development

 1. Setup your environment